daplab/zefix-notifier/day1.md

 let's show what the table looks like:

 ```
-DESCRIBE zefix1
+DESCRIBE zefix_sogc
 ```

 And now run our first query:

 ```
-SELECT company_name FROM zefix1 WHERE year = 2015 and month = 08 and day = 28
+SELECT company_name FROM zefix_sogc WHERE year = 2015 and month = 08 and day = 28
 ```

 ## User Inputs

-The second part of the daily batch is to get match the user inputs with the zefix SOGC table.
+The second part of the daily batch is to match the user inputs with the zefix SOGC table.

 Let's take few shortcuts for the time being and create a user input table and manually load data inside.
-In the next version, we'll use sqoop to extract the data from the mysql data into Hive.
+In the next iteration, we'll use sqoop to extract the data from the mysql database into Hive.

 ```
 CREATE TABLE `zefix_notifier_input` (